Sugimito, Saito et al, Nature 2025

 Despite increasing understand of their function, there are many UNSOLVED QUESTIONS.
 What is their function in the normal liver besides the storage of retinoids?
 What benefits do HSC activation and fibrosis confer?
 We do not believe that HSC activation and fibrosis would have evolved without conferring benefits to the host, at last in the short term.
 Thus, a major goal of our lab is to understand both PROTECTIVE and DISEASE-PROMOTING roles of HSC in mice and men.

-A major focus hereby is the understanding of hepatic stellate cell biology in NON-ALCOHOLIC FATTY LIVER DISEASE (NAFLD) and NON-ALCOHOLIC STEATOHEPATITIS (NASH).
-With NAFLD affecting about 2 billion people world-wide and fibrosis representing the main determinant of outcomes in NAFLD, understanding HSC in NASH in essential.
-We propose that shifting the balance from HSC-mediated disease promotion to HSC-mediated protection can serve as therapy for NASH.
+A major focus hereby is the understanding of hepatic stellate cell biology in METABOLIC DYSFUNCTION-ASSOCIATED STEATOTIC LIVER DISEASE (MASLD - formerly NAFLD or "fatty liver").
+With MASLD affecting about 2 billion people world-wide and fibrosis representing the main determinant of outcomes in MASLD, understanding metabolic HSC functions is essential.
+We propose that shifting the balance from HSC-mediated disease promotion to HSC-mediated protection can serve as therapy for NASH (please see Sugmito, Saito et al Nature 2025; Schwabe and Brenner, Nat Rev Gastro Hepatol 2025 in press).
 Likewise, we also apply this concept to HEPATOCELLULAR CARCINOMA (HCC) and have demonstrated that shifting the balance between disease-promoting and protective functions of HSC can prevent the development of HCC (Filliol et al, Nature 2022).

 Liver cancer is the third leading cause of cancer death world-wide - the majority of deaths (about 800,000/year) due to hepatocellular carcinoma (HCC).
 We have witnessed significant advances in the medical therapy of HCC, but nearly all medical therapies (checkpoint inhibitors; anti-angiogenic drugs; multi-kinase inhibitors) act largely or exclusively through the tumor microenvironment.